Product Reviewed: d-Limonene solvent

 This 32oz bottle of d-limonene costs about $34 on Amazon.com

 In early January I came to the realization that I couldn't go on using petroleum-derived solvents like odorless mineral spirits (OMS) in my studio.
-Even Gamsol and other highly refined versions of OMS proved to be strong eye irritants for me (mine are unusually sensitive), and regular low-odor mineral spirits was making me feel ill.
+Even Gamsol and other highly refined versions of OMS proved to be strong eye irritants for me (mine are unusually sensitive), and regular low-odor mineral spirits were making me feel ill.
 Painting outdoors or with the windows wide open in summer isn't a problem, but in the winter months when the window is open just a crack it isn't possible to properly vent any fumes.

-After doing some research I decided to start using d-limonene (orange oil) to thin my paint and make my mediums.
+After doing some research I started using d-limonene (orange oil) to thin my paint and make my mediums.